Holodeck: Language Guided Generation of 3D Embodied AI Environments

 In Figure \ref{fig: mit_scenes_add}, we showcase an additional 20 scenes generated by \holodeck.
 These 20 scene types are chosen from the MIT dataset \cite{quattoni2009recognizing}, distinct from examples in the main paper.
 Figure \ref{fig: layout} presents a comparative analysis of layouts created by five methods.
 Figure \ref{fig: system_compare} offers a visual comparison of residential scenes from iTHOR, \procthor, and \holodeck, highlighting the differences and capabilities of each system.

 \noveltythor comprises human-designed scenes crafted to challenge embodied agents in unique and diverse environments with a wide array of assets from Objaverse.

 To integrate Objaverse assets into Unity, we developed tools that run a conversion pipeline on various operating systems, including macOS and Windows.
-This flexibility also enables the inclusion of assets beyond those found in Objaverse.
-A user-friendly interface was designed for our artists and designers, facilitating asynchronous asset integration while optimizing storage efficiency.
+This flexibility also enables the inclusion of assets other than those found in Objaverse.
+We designed a user-friendly interface for our artists and designers, facilitating asynchronous asset integration while optimizing storage efficiency.

 The critical step of this process is the generation of Unity templates (prefabs) for the assets and their associated resources, leading to the creation of the scenes discussed in this paper.
 Figures \ref{fig: noveltythor} and \ref{fig: noveltythor_continued} showcase top-down views of the 10 \noveltythor scenes, spanning five categories.